AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/Preemptible instances.md

 ## Billing rules

 Preemptible instances are billed by second.
 The market price of a preemptible instance is an hourly price.
 To get the price per second, you can divide the hourly price by 3,600.
-For the first hour after a preemptible instance is created, the instance is billed at the market price at the time of creation.
-After one hour, the instance is billed based on the real-time market price.
+During the protection period after a preemptible instance is created, the instance is billed at the market price at the time of purchase.
+After the protection period ends, the instance is billed based on the real-time market price.

 ## Billing example

 Assume that you purchase a preemptible instance at 8:00 with a bid of USD 2 per hour.
-After the guaranteed period of one hour, the instance is released at 10:00 because the market price is higher than your bid.
+After the protection period ends, the instance is released at 10:00 because the market price is higher than your bid.
 The following table describes how to calculate the fee of the preemptible instance.

-**Note:** The market price varies with supply and demand of instance types.
-The following table is only for your reference.
+**Note:** The market price varies with changes to supply and demand of instance types.
+The following table is only for reference.

 |Time|Market price \(USD/hour\)|Billing factor|Total fee \(USD\)|
 |----|-------------------------|--------------|-----------------|